bengebre/geo2helio/README.md

 # geo2helio
 Scale a geocentric observer-body unit vector to achieve the asserted length heliocentric vector to that body.
+More details available <a href="https://benengebreth.org/dynamic-sky/geocentric-to-heliocentric/">here</a>.

 #### Example usage